Tip: Download a handy printable version of these Moving House Packing Tips at the bottom of this page.

 - Pack odd-shaped items in larger cartons to secure and stack them more efficiently

-- Gloves off.
-Remove accessories from sporting equipment (like bike pumps, water bottles) and pack together
+- Condense accessories: Remove accessories from sporting equipment (like bike pumps and water bottles) and pack together

-- Look sharp.
-Take special care when packing sharp objects, ensuring sharp edges are well insulated
+- Pack safely: Take special care when packing sharp objects, ensuring sharp edges are well insulated

-- Off the heat.
-Remove BBQ hoods, grills, hotplates and gas burners.
-Line a suitable carton with heavy duty plastic and place all BBQ components in a box of their own
+- For the BBQ: Remove BBQ hoods, grills, hotplates and gas burners.
+Line a suitable carton with heavy-duty plastic and place all BBQ components in a box of their own

 Remember these packing tips for moving house when it comes to moving cosmetics:

 - If possible, pack makeup in a hard cosmetics case